AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_faq.md

 ## What are the requirements ?
 Which versions of AEM are supported for I/O Events?

-We support a range of versions see [Set up AEM Events with Adobe I/O Events](./aem-addon-module/index.md#requirements)
+A range of versions is supported.
+For more information please refer [setting up AEM Events powered by AEM add-on module with Adobe I/O Events](./aem-addon-module/index.md#requirements).

 ## What does the AEM event payload look like?